margaretmf/margaretmf.github.io/readingreviews.md

 All households must respond for accurate information, regardless of citizenship or immigration status, so census workers will begin to knock on doors in early April 2020 to conduct interviews.
 If people refuse to answer a question or respond dishonestly, they may receive a fine; and if people do not fill out the questionnaire fully, a census worker may call them for more answers.

 With the 2020 census the first in which U.S. households can respond online, and the first to be managed since the rise of social media, the government has been working to combat disinformation campaigns.
-And with the sensitive and controversial issue of citizenship in American politics under President Donald Trump, the federal courts' thwarting the Trump administration from adding the question, 'Is this person a citizen of the United States?'; though other forms tailored to specific goals ask a citizenship question.
+And with the controversial issue of citizenship in American politics under President Donald Trump and his anti-immigrant rhetoric, the federal courts' thwarting the Trump administration from adding the question, 'Is this person a citizen of the United States?' is significant for the protection of immigrants; though other forms tailored to specific goals ask a citizenship question.
 Lo Wang reports that "while the 2020 census won't include a citizenship question, the administration has directed the Census Bureau to compile government records on citizenship from the Social Security Administration, the Department of Homeland Security and other federal agencies", and "President Trump says the information could be used to redraw voting districts in a way that, a GOP strategist concluded, would be "advantageous to Republicans and Non-Hispanic Whites."

 How can the government use census responses?
 The government cannot share personally identifying information until 72 years after they collect the data.
 They can share "anonymized census information about specific demographic groups at a level as detailed as a neighborhood", however, and businesses and government often use these data to impact the public.

+Hansi Lo Wang writes an interesting report.
+Van Newkirk reports on the same content with a different tone in [The Atlantic](https://www.theatlantic.com/politics/archive/2018/07/census-2020-russia-citizenship/566384/), and reading them side by side reveals a similar account of events.
+Hansi Lo Wang also follows up with another [report](https://www.npr.org/2019/08/12/748694985/heres-why-the-census-bureau-may-be-in-your-neighborhood-before-the-2020-count) of the census being in neighborhoods in 2019.

 <br>